kridel-lab/Kridel-Lab-Website/Team.md

 Tracy came to us from Ryerson University, after very successful doctoral studies in microbiology.
 She first-authored several papers on the pathogenicity of diarrheagenic pathogens during her PhD.
 Tracy is currently applying her molecular biology skills to lymphoma.

+**Michael He, PhD**

+Michael has recently joined the lab after completing his PhD in Melbourne at the Peter Mac.
+He comes to us with great exertise in CRIPR-Cas9 screens that he is no applying to lymphoma.

 **Anjali Silva, PhD**

 Anjali obtained her PhD in bioinformatics, with a focus on developing model-based clustering techniques for biological data.
 Anjali is applying unsupervised classification techniques to dissect the molecular heterogeneity of lymphoma.
 The goal of her project is to identify biologically defined molecular subtypes that may open new avenues for tailoring therapy.